 - Opportunities for paid undergraduate summer research with faculty members

-- Paid and volunteer teaching opportunities through our Math Help Centre and Outreach program
+- Paid and volunteer teaching opportunities through the Math Help Centre and Outreach Program

 Students also have the opportunity to conduct independent research under the supervision of a faculty member in their final year as part of an Honours thesis.

 OUAC Program Code: MZ

 Please refer to the Undergraduate Calendar for the most up-to-date information about recommended first year courses for Mathematics and Statistics I.

 Before selecting Level I courses, it is very important that students carefully review the admission requirements for each of the Level II programs they are considering.
 At the end of first year, students apply to a maximum of four Level II Honours programs, and are offered admission to the highest ranked program for which they qualify.

 Students from any Level I Science program can (through careful Level I course selection) pursue any Level II program in:

 - Mathematics & Statistics (see below)